iturdikulov/notes/Browser_shortucts.md

 sr-ease: 250
 sr-interval: 3
 tags:
   - inbox
   - outline
   - development
+  - spaced_repetition
 ---

-# Browser shortucts
+# Browser shortcuts

 This is a list of keyboard shortcuts which I use in my [[Web_browser|web browser]].